Premier League hits and misses: Liverpool find a way as Arsenal lose theirs

 He ranks as the seventh-highest English scorer in this season's top-flight, but in the absence of Richarlison and Gylfi Sigurdsson, it was imperative for the Merseysiders that Calvert-Lewin ended his mini-goal drought.

-Having been denied three times during the 1-0 win over Brighton last weekend, the 22-year-old ensured his wait for a ninth league goal didn't extend to a fifth game as he flicked home Lucas Digne's corner, four minutes after Issa Diop's opener.
+Having been denied three times during the 1-0 win over Brighton last weekend, the 22-year-old ensured his wait for a ninth league strike didn't extend to a fourth game as he flicked home Lucas Digne's corner, four minutes after Issa Diop's opener.

-With England captain Harry Kane out until at least April with a hamstring injury and with Leicester's Jamie Vardy retired from international football, Calvert-Lewin, who has represented the U21s, could still force his way into Gareth Southgate's squad for Euro 2020.
+With Harry Kane out until at least April with a hamstring injury, Marcus Rashford sidelined for six weeks with a double stress fracture in his back and Jamie Vardy retired from international football, Calvert-Lewin, who has represented the U21s, could still force his way into Gareth Southgate's squad for Euro 2020.

 "Dominic Calvert-Lewin has been really fantastic," said Ancelotti.
 "He scores goals, which is important for him and for the squad.
 He is having good performances and was important."